 Although single family homes may be lower density than what is often associated with mixed use, the proposed PD plan envisions up to 10 units per acre.
-The proposed development will eliminate a blighted property and complement existing surrounding uses through its architectural design, pocket park for community use, and landscaped buffers at the perimeter of the site.
+The proposed development will eliminate a property that has been an eye-sore in the neighborhood and complement existing surrounding uses through its architectural design, pocket park for community use, and landscaped buffers at the perimeter of the site.
 Many blocks within the eastern portion of the neighborhood are short on landscaped areas, and the introduction of street trees and landscaped areas should provide a needed lift.
 It is possible that the development may act as a catalyst for redevelopment of nearby properties, including the commercial properties along the Broadway corridor.
 Residents and others who seek low-maintenance properties with the ability to walk and drive short distances to goods and services may find this type of development in short supply within the City of Littleton.
 Staff's opinion is that the goals and policies of the Citywide Plan as well as the newly adopted 2019 Comprehensive Plan set forth above, are supported by this development.